-Thomas J. Collamore is senior vice president of Communications and Strategy and counselor to the president of the U.S. Chamber of Commerce.
-He is responsible for all Chamber communications, including media outreach, Web strategy, advertising, publications, member interface, and branding.
-In addition, he advises senior management on long-term strategy and political engagement.
+Thomas J. Collamore is executive vice president and counselor to the president of the U.S. Chamber of Commerce.
+He is responsible for all aspects of the Chamber’s communications strategy and execution including message development, media outreach, digital products, design, marketing, PR, advertising, member interface, and branding.
+In addition, he advises senior management on long-term strategy and political engagement and oversees the executive office of the Chamber.

-During his tenure at the Chamber, Collamore has spearheaded the creation of the Campaign for Free Enterprise, a positive, long-term program to defend, protect, and advance a free enterprise system based on individual initiative, limited government, and private sector-led growth.
-Under his leadership, America’s Small Business Summit, the Chamber’s largest annual member event, continues to bring together more than 700 small business owners, managers, and entrepreneurs from across the country to learn, network, and advocate for pro-business policies.
-Collamore has also elevated the Chamber to the forefront of social media using cutting-edge practices.
+Collamore has spearheaded the creation of the Chamber’s Campaign for Free Enterprise, a positive, long-term program to advance, protect, and defend a free enterprise system based on individual initiative, limited government, and private sector-led growth.
+Under his leadership, America’s Small Business Summit became the Chamber’s largest and most successful annual member event, bringing together hundreds of small business leaders and entrepreneurs from across the country to network, learn, and advocate for pro-business policies.

 Collamore previously served as chief of staff and assistant secretary of commerce in the George H.W.
 Bush administration.
 He represented the secretary before the White House, federal agencies, Congress, and private industry and oversaw department policies and programs.
 Before that, he was assistant secretary of commerce for administration, serving as the secretary’s principal adviser on management issues and as the department’s chief financial officer.
 His responsibilities included budget, organization, personnel, administrative services, grants management, and finance and accounting for the approximately $3 billion agency.
 For these positions, he was nominated by the president and confirmed by the Senate.